emergentpropertiesblog/emergentpropertiesblog.github.io/_posts/2025-03-07-beyond-evolution.md

     id="fn3" %}

 [^fn4]: {% include footnote.html
     content="There is significant controversy around the accuracy of this model in light of modern genomic data [CITATION]7,8,9.
-Indeed, even in 1973, Ohta proposed a "nearly-neutral theory of evolution", stating that while many mutations may be slightly deleterious rather than strictly neutral, in finite population sizes drift overpowers selection and these appear neutral.
+Indeed, even in 1973, Ohta proposed a 'nearly-neutral theory of evolution', stating that while many mutations may be slightly deleterious rather than strictly neutral, in finite population sizes drift overpowers selection and these appear neutral.
 Regardless, the neutral theory remains an important model for understanding selection and developing theoretical frameworks for evolution." author="Rahul Gupta"
     id="fn4" %}